giantswarm/rfc/classify-cluster-priority/README.md

 ## User stories

-- As a cluster admin, I want to easily communicate the purpose and importance of a cluster to those interactig with it, so that they can act accordingly.
+- As a cluster admin, I want to easily communicate the purpose and importance of a cluster to those interacting with it, so that they can act accordingly.
 - As Giant Swarm operations staff I want to understand the importance of clusters so I can make appropriate decisions, e. g. when prioritizing problem mitigation in an incident affecting multiple clusters.

 ## Current practice